psibean/ExtraRolesAmongUs/README.md

 *Default: 20*<br/>
 The amount of time (in seconds) that The Medic will have to report the body since death to get the killer's color type.
 "color type" means either "lighter" or "darker", and a full list of colors and their types are included at the bottom of the page.

+## Show Mayor
+If this setting is enabled, The Mayor's name will be lit up purple for everyone.
+If it isn't, it will only be lit for themselves.

 ## Minimum Crewmate Count
 *Default: 0*<br />